 In other words, with fewer and fewer people sitting in offices, your direct mail strategy may be becoming a #directfail.

 Why Direct Mail is Becoming a Direct Fail

-Traditional direct mail has two fundamental flaws:
+Traditional direct mail has three basic flaws:

-We call that wasted revenue: #directfail.
+We call that wasted budget: #directfail.

 Want to hit the mark every time with your gifts?
 Read our resource on How to Select the Perfect Gift Every Time.